Europe's transfer window set for frantic finale

 The future of Alexis Sanchez has been a slow-burner but is likely to be the biggest story on Thursday.
 Manchester City has been linked heavily with the Chile forward and reportedly made a bid of 50 million pounds ($65 million), even though he has only one year left on his Arsenal contract.
 City could also sign a center back, potentially Jonny Evans from West Bromwich Albion despite having two bids rejected already.

 Liverpool has refused to enter negotiations with Barcelona for playmaker Philippe Coutinho, but will the Reds maintain their "not for sale" stance?
-Monaco winger Thomas Lemar, Southampton defender Virgil van Dijk and versatile Arsenal midfielder Alex Oxlade-Chamberlain have also been targets for Liverpool.
+Monaco winger Thomas Lemar and Southampton defender Virgil van Dijk have also been targets for Liverpool.
+Versatile Arsenal midfielder Alex Oxlade-Chamberlain is set to complete his move to Liverpool on Thursday.

 Of the top teams, only Manchester United is likely to be quiet on Thursday.